pureooze/pureooze.github.io/src/blog/posts/2025-10-07-aria-vs-title.md

 Sometimes the default accessible name is inaccurate and a separate label needs to be provided to give users accurate context.
 In these situations labels can help.

 ## Labeling Elements
-The `title` [attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/title) contains text to provide advisory information [^advisory-information] related to its target element.
-This information is often presented to users through a tooltip.
+The `title` [attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/title) contains text to provide advisory information related to its target element.
+This information is often presented to users through a tooltip and read by **some** screen readers.
 Note that `title` is a [global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes) so it is avaliable on all HTML elements.

-There are a few ways to provide a label for an HTML element:
+There are more modern approaches to providing a label for an HTML element:
 - the `<label>` element
 - `aria-labelledby`
 - `aria-label`
+- `aria-description`
+- `aria-describedby`

 The `<label>` element provides a **visible** caption for an element.
 It is often used in user interfaces like forms to provide context on a field.
 Label requires using the `for` attribute to reference another elements via their `id` and it only works with [labelable elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Guides/Content_categories#labelable).